HomeSite Map

 (John Lennon - Paul McCartney)

-Confidence is the foundation of success.
+Confidence is considered the foundation for success.
 For instance, John Lennon introduced their newly written song "I Want To Hold Your Hand" to producer George Martin by saying "You'd better come on down here and have a listen to our next #1 record."
 His confidence led directly to the success of that song, which not only shot to #1 in Britain but was the crucial track that broke them in America and sky-rocketed them to international fame.

 But, it doesn't always work that way.
 A different example is when The Beatles were scrambling to find a song that was good enough to release as an end-of-the-year single for 1964.
 Lennon explains: "Going into the studio one morning I said to Ringo, 'I've written this song but it's lousy,' but we tried it, complete with riff, and it sounded like an a-side, so we decided to release it just like that."